tucnak/toml/README.md

-## TOML parser and encoder for Go with reflection
+## TOML parser and encoder for Go with reflection and comments support.

 TOML stands for Tom's Obvious, Minimal Language.
 This Go package provides a reflection interface similar to Go's standard library `json` and `xml`